Animal social networks

 2. Dugatkin LA, Hasenjager M. 2015.
 The Networked Animal.
 Scientific American, June 2015, pp. 50-55. doi: 10.1038/scientificamerican0615-50

 Social network structure emerges from the patterning of interactions among individuals.
-For my doctoral work, I manipulated the social and environmental conditions experienced by shoals of Trinidadian guppies (Poecilia reticulata) and investigated how this impacted the structure of their social networks and the spread of foraging information within them.
-Key findings included: (i) that foraging information spread more rapidly through mixed shoals of familiar and unfamiliar fish, resulting from disruption of relationships following introduction of the latter [1]; (ii) high perceived predation risk generated networks that were strongly assorted by body size and drove individuals to explore their environment in the company of preferred social partners [2]; and (iii) that how individuals learned was contingent not only on their own risk-taking tendency, but on that of their group mates [3].
+For my doctoral work with Lee Dugatkin at the University of Louisville, I investigated how environmental factors, such as predation risk and group composition, modulated the social network structure of shoals of Trinidadian guppies (Poecilia reticulata) and influenced the spread of foraging information.
+For example, I found that high perceived predation risk generated guppy networks that were strongly assorted by body size and drove individuals to explore their environment in the company of preferred social partners [1].
+In addition, I found that how individuals learned was contingent not only on their own risk-taking tendency, but on that of their group mates [2].
+In other words, group personality composition can shape how information spreads among individuals.

-The honeybee (Apis mellifera) waggle dance is a marvel of collective behavior, whereby successful foragers can transmit the location of profitable resources to colony members.
-Yet recent work has called the functional relevance of this remarkable ability into question, as disrupting dances often has little impact on the amount of food that a colony is able to collect.
-The solution may reside in that fact that foragers have access to alternative social information sources alongside the dance [1], and that the dance itself can simultaneously serve multiple functions.
-As a postdoctoral researcher with Dr. Elli Leadbeater, I aimed to elucidate how different information networks (e.g. dance-following, food-sharing interactions) were integrated under different foraging conditions by combining social network analyses [2] with experimental manipulations of feeder arrays.
-For instance, I compared the contribution of dance and non-dance interactions during forager recruitment to novel locations and reactivation to previously visited sites.
-I found that dances were key for recruitment, but that reactivation (which is far more common during daily foraging) was driven primarily by non-dance interactions [3].
-These findings help to explain why disrupting dances often has a limited impact on foraging and sheds light on the selective pressures that have shaped the evolution of the waggle dance.
+The honeybee (Apis mellifera) waggle dance allows successful foragers to transmit the location of profitable resources to their nestmates.
+However, elucidating the functional relevance of this remarkable ability to a colony's foraging efforts has proven challenging.
+Disrupting dances often has little impact on the amount of food that a colony is able to collect and honeybees can use alternative sources of information to aid in locating food [1].
+As a postdoctoral researcher with Elli Leadbeater at Royal Holloway, University of London, I investigated how different communication networks (e.g. dance-following, olfactory communication) were integrated under different foraging conditions by combining social network analyses [2] with experimental manipulations of feeder arrays.
+For instance, I compared honeybees' relative reliance on waggle dances versus olfactory communication in two key foraging contexts: recruitment to novel locations and reactivation to previously visited sites.
+I found that dances were key for recruitment, but that reactivation (which is far more common during daily foraging) was best explained by a combination of dance and non-dance interactions [3,4].
+These findings illustrate why disrupting dances often has limited impacts on foraging, as most dance-following occurs in contexts for which other social transmission pathways are similarly useful.
+This work further highlights how key properties of honeybee communication (e.g., signals with multiple functions, communication systems that overlap in function) confer robustness and efficiency to colony foraging efforts.

 1. Leadbeater E, Hasenjager MJ.
 2019.
 Honeybee communication: There's more on the dancefloor.
 Current Biology 29, R285-R287. doi: 10.1016/j.cub.2019.03.009